-If you ask for information on Conversano to those who live in the neighbourhood, probably the first thing they would tell you is that it’s “the city of the noble” or “the city of the Count”.
+If you ask for information on Conversano to those who live in the neighborhood, probably the first thing they would tell you is that it’s “the city of the noble” or “the city of the Count”.
 Not always with cheerful spirit though, but we are not here to make speeches of parochialism.

 What to know and see

 Speaking about Conversano, however, I must admit that the mention of the aristocracy in these definitions make pretty sense: these appellations derive from the history of this beautiful village in the province of Bari, which was chosen as dwelling house first by the Counts of Altavilla, who lived in Conversano for more than two hundred years, then by the Acquaviva family, who stayed here for over three centuries, and finally by a number of other aristocratic families.